Enterprise password management: A field guide

 Because the content of these databases is hacker gold, there are constant attacks against the cloud back-ends, but none of them has ever resulted in a breach of great significance.
 The most the attackers can hope for is to collect encrypted password databases, the keys for which are nowhere in sight.

 Everything we know about encryption says that cracking this encryption is hard enough not to be worth the trouble.
-There have been occasions when attackers may have accessed such data and the service forced all users to change their master passwords, something you ought to do from time to time anyway.
+There have been occasions when attackers may have accessed such data and the service forced all users to change their main passwords, something you ought to do from time to time anyway.
 As soon as it’s changed, the collected encrypted data is useless.

 The password manager systems in the cloud do not need and do not have access to the encryption keys.
-In fact, if you lose your master password, the password manager company can’t help you.
+In fact, if you lose your main password, the password manager company can’t help you.
 It’s better this way, but it does raise the possibility that mistakes or sloppiness could make certain account credentials inaccessible.
 There are ways to mitigate this problem by sharing passwords and periodically exporting the database for backup.

 Sharing can be a useful feature both for disaster prevention and for convenience.
 Prudent use of groups allows you to assign credentials to users based on function and minimize the amount of management needed.